Skip to main content

 The Legal Accommodation of a Biological Reality

 The structure of HIPAA’s wellness rules, particularly the provisions for tobacco cessation, represents a legal acknowledgment of this complex pathophysiology.
-The mandate for a reasonable is a recognition that the neurobiological changes underlying addiction can make immediate cessation unattainable for many.
+The mandate for a reasonable alternative standard is a recognition that the neurobiological changes underlying addiction can make immediate cessation unattainable for many.

 The RAS provides a therapeutic pathway that allows individuals to engage in the process of recovery without facing immediate financial penalty.
 The requirement that the full reward be granted retroactively upon completion of the RAS is a powerful and unique feature.